 Immerse yourself in stunning private Kohala waterfalls, tranquil streams, scenic coastlines, and rugged valleys on this North Kohala adventure.
 Experience an off-road drive to an exclusive trailhead.

-Restrictions: Guests should be able to hike on uneven or rocky terrain, and we sometimes encounter cool, wet, or muddy conditions.
-Other tour restrictions may apply.
+Restrictions: Guests should be able to hike on uneven or rocky terrain, and sometimes guests will encounter cool, wet, or muddy conditions.

 What to Bring & Wear: Reusable water bottle, comfortable walking shoes or reef walkers, bathing suit, hat, sunscreen, and a light jacket or sweatshirt.

-If this tour doesn’t sound like your thing, check out these other Kohala Zipline company tours:
+If this tour doesn’t sound like your thing, check out these other popular Big Island guided tours:

 FAQs: Kohala Waterfall Adventure Tour